Freiling87/CCU/CCU/Scratchpad.md

 .Start
 ###		C	WaterPump
 .Start
-##		C	Edges Blocked Warning on Save
-If it's not already a thing
 ##		CT	Hotkeys
 ###			T	00 SetOrientation/SetDirection not updating in fields
 - Trying calling SetDirection() after these both